opencog/learn/README.md

 The existing code would choke and be unbearably slow; thus, lots of brand-new coded is needed to handle pixels.
-Interested collaborators need to raise thier hands!
+Interested collaborators need to raise their hands!
 This task is suitable for programmers/coders familiar with image processing techniques; the more abstract parts of the theory should not interfere with the more mundane tasks.
 Note,
-however: this is a risky endevour: it seems like it should work, but there is no guarantee.
+however: this is a risky endeavor: it seems like it should work, but there is no guarantee.
 Competing with conventional neural-net technology is hard.

 A different problem that this framework should be able to tackle is the understanding coordinated motion.
-Consider, for example, the movement of football players on a field: based on thier movements, one can predict what kind of play might be made.
+Consider, for example, the movement of football players on a field: based on their movements, one can predict what kind of play might be made.
 Similarly, the movements of a ballerina
 - the hand, elbow, hip, knee movements are also correlated and can be classified into "dance moves".
-This problem is unlike image recogintion, because one is given the positions of the players on the field, or the positions of the dancers limbs, rather than being given a 2D pixellated image.
+This problem is unlike image recognition, because one is given the positions of the players on the field, or the positions of the dancers limbs, rather than being given a 2D pixelated image.
 Despite these differences, the overall algorithm "should still work" on this data.
 (It seems like it should work!
 But what do we know?)